kddubey/cappr/docs/source/2_motivation.rst

 The OpenAI community knows that this can be challenging, so `they suggest`_ that you modify your code in at least 1 of 2 ways:

 #.
-Point to multi-token class names using a single token—like a multiple choice question
+Point to multi-token class names using a single token—as in a multiple choice
+   question

 #.
 Transform multi-token class names into a single token, and finetune a model so that
    it learns the mapping to the single tokens.